aantron/dream/doc/roadmap.md

     - Provide generators and/or accept raw HTTP requests in the tester.
     - Return the actual responses.
       - Provide useful sanitizers.
+- 🛑 Metadata: route listing, etc.
-- 🛑 Name.
+- 🛑 Migrations.
 - Not included in 1.0.0, but planned eventually:
-  - ❌ Metadata: route listing, etc.
-  - ❌ Migrations.
   - ❌ Multicore/effects version.